EpicBrainUser/python-booklet/python_booklet.typ

         ```python a = 5b = 10```\
         Print them to the screen. \
         Then swap their values, so that a becomes 10 and b becomes 5.\
-        There are two ways of doing this, if you've read a lot of python you may know the second, fancy way.\
+        There are three ways of doing this, if you've read a lot of python you may know the second, fancy way -- and you can also use the bitwise XOR (`^`) to do the swap.
     ]
 )